YTV (Canadian TV channel)

-YTV is a Canadian English language discretionary specialty channel and the flagship property of YTV Canada, Inc., a subsidiary of Corus Entertainment.
+YTV is a Canadian English-language discretionary specialty channel and the flagship property of YTV Canada, Inc., a subsidiary of Corus Entertainment.
 The channel launched as a joint venture between Rogers Media and CUC Broadcasting on September 1, 1988.
-Shaw Communications acquired CUC's 34% stake in 1995, followed by Rogers' remaining interest in 1998, before Shaw's media division was separated as Corus Entertainment in 1999.
+Shaw Communications acquired CUC's 34% stake in 1995, followed by Rogers' remaining interest in 1996, before Shaw's media division was separated as Corus Entertainment in 1999.
 YTV's name was initially thought to be an abbreviation for "Youth Television", though the channel itself has denied this claim as confirmed on their website.

 Programming on YTV is targeted at children and young teenagers, and has included live-action and animated series, films, and third-party content from international markets.
-From the mid-1990s until 2025, YTV acquired the majority of its programs from the American cable network Nickelodeon, while also carrying select series from Warner Bros.
-Television and Cartoon Network.
-In 2009, Corus launched a Canadian version of Nickelodeon under license from Viacom (later ViacomCBS/Paramount Global, now Paramount Skydance), which served as a sister network to YTV until its shutdown on September 1, 2025 for over 15 years.
+From the mid-1990s until August/September 2025, YTV acquired programs from the American cable network Nickelodeon.

+In 2009, Corus launched a Canadian version of Nickelodeon under licence from Viacom (later ViacomCBS/Paramount Global, now Paramount Skydance), which served as a sister network to YTV until its shutdown on September 1, 2025.

 YTV operates two time-shifted feeds, running on both Eastern and Pacific Time Zone schedules.
 As of 2013, the channel is available in over 11.0 million households in Canada.

 History

 Background

 Development of the channel began in October 1986 as part of a round of applications for new specialty channels on cable.
 The application would broadcast an 18-hour schedule, with children's programming during the daytime and family programming at night.
 During the bidding process, it was set to compete with another applicant, Young Canada Television, which withdrew from the competition in June 1987.
 YTV would use the evening daypart for "alternative programming", including repeats of classic CBC shows.
 To cater to a law stipulating 60% of Canadian content, the channel would air reruns of Polka Dot Door, Mr. Dress Up, Cucumber, The Friendly Giant, You Can't Do That on Television, The Littlest Hobo and Lorne Greene's New Wilderness, as well as reruns of American series such as The Munsters, Dennis the Menace, My Three Sons, Lassie, Flipper and The Monkees.
-The license was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) on December 1, 1987, by Rogers Cable and CUC Broadcasting.
+The licence was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) on December 1, 1987, by Rogers Cable and CUC Broadcasting.
 The channel's intended target audience was children whose parents did not allow them to watch television.